mdphys/CISM_Udine2024/README.md

 The project includes a collection of examples, exercises, and numerical experiments covering topics such as:

+- Grid-based methods for differential equations in acoustics
+- Polynomial interpolation (Lagrange, Vandermonde) for grid coefficient generation
+- Poisson equation solvers on uniform and non-uniform grids
 - Euler–Bernoulli beam theory (vibration and frequency analysis)
-- Finite‑difference methods for differential equations
-- Numerical error / convergence studies
-- Polynomial interpolation (Lagrange, Vandermonde)
-- Poisson equation solvers and grid methods
-- Use of the *MAGPIE* toolbox for orthotropic plate modal analysis and matrix computations
+- Use of the *MAGPIE* toolbox for orthotropic plate modal analysis and time domain integration

 ---